Avanade/OnRamp/README.md

 ### Invoke

 Where the out-of-the-box capabiltity of _OnRamp_ is acceptable, then simply invoking the [`CodeGenConsole`](./src/OnRamp/CodeGenConsole.cs) will perform the code-generation using the embedded resources.
 The command-line arguments need to be passed through to support the standard options.
-Additional method overrides exist to specify defaults or change behaviour as required.
+Additional methods exist to specify defaults or change behaviour as required.
 An example `Program.cs` is as follows:

 ``` csharp
 using OnRamp;